Tooth Extractions in Folsom

 Do I still need to remove my wisdom tooth if it does not hurt?

 The answer to that will only be found by a dentist after a dental examination.
-It is possible the wisdom teeth may never show any symptoms, but there’s still a risk of future complications.
+It is possible that wisdom teeth may never show any symptoms, but there’s still a risk of future complications.

 What is the likely recovery time after extraction?